 The latest material added to the Australian Institute of Family Studies library database is displayed, up to a maximum of 30 items.
 Where available online, a link to the document is provided.
 Many items can be borrowed from the Institute's library via the Interlibrary loan system.

-Journal of Family Issues 28 May 2018: Advance online publication
+Australian Journal of Psychology 19 Sep 2018: Advance online publication

 Much of the research on the lived experience of targeted parents in parental alienation cases has originated from sources other than the targeted parent themselves.
 This article adds to the evidence base with an exploratory study of the experiences of 126 male and female parents from Australia and overseas.
 The participants raised 6 common themes, relating to tactics used by the alienating parent, geographical distance, 'the System', mental health, family violence and child abuse, and coping and support.
 Future directions for research are also considered.